 Discover Denmark in a car is a very good way to experience the country.

-It's relatively safe, and distances between sights and cities are short.
+It's safe, and distances between sights and cities are short.
 It is free to drive everywhere on Denmark’s road network, but there are two exceptions - this is the Great Belt Bridge (Storebæltsbro) between Zealand and Funen and the Øresund Bridge (Øresundsbro) between Denmark and Sweden.

 Of course, you will have to be aware of the driving rules before you go.
 In Denmark, traffic drives on the right-hand side of the road.
 Please notice the signs and rules of the road follow international conventions, but here are some extra things to take note of when driving in Denmark.